Creating a DNS sinkhole with Perl and unbound(8)

 fi

-These portions are better left outside of genblock, for portability and to reduce code complexity.
-That way, there’s no need to worry about all of the different init systems, DNS resolvers, methods of fetching, websites to fetch from, and so forth.
+I keep these portions outside of genblock for portability and to reduce code complexity.
+That way, there’s no need to worry about all the different init systems, DNS resolvers, methods of fetching, websites to fetch from, and so forth.

 Source code

-The source code for genblock can be found in my sysadm repo, accessible on this website or on GitHub.
+You can find the source code for genblock in my sysadm repo, accessible on this website or on GitHub.

-Of course, none of this will prevent queries to a different server.
+None of this prevents queries to a different server.

 # host use-application-dns.net